 - [8] The Court considered the victim impact statements from the following relatives and friends of the deceased persons: - (i) Seventeen (17) year-old son of Elmar Avila, who is still in High School, spoke of his father as his role model and one of the main characters in his village.
 On the verge of manhood, he pointed out that his father will never get to see him become the man he moulded him to be. - (ii) Frances Lopez: mother of the deceased Elmar Avila: the deceased was her eldest son who played his role as a son very well.
 He was dependable and kind-hearted to everyone.
 He would support her financially.
 He would also support her mother (his grandmother), physically and financially.
+Her mother passed away a few months after Mr Avila's death.
 He was head of the re-enactment of the settlement of the Garifuna people.
 He would partake yearly.
 He was proud of his culture.
 He was a family man who was active in the lives of all of his six children.
 She stated that she has forgiven the convicted as he has taken responsibility for his actions.